CanyonR/RevelationNews/README.txt

 2. About the Program
-          This webpage displays a random verse from the book of Revelation and then gives a link to a "related" news article from the past few months.
+          This website displays a random verse from the book of Revelation and then gives a link to a "related" news article from the past few months.